json-schema-org/website/pages/learn/glossary.md

 ### JSON pointer

-[JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) is a format for data exchange between systems, defining a string for identifying locations within a JSON document.
-It provides a means to precisely reference specific parts of the JSON document for retrieval or manipulation.
-The [subschema](#subschema) is typically identified via a JSON Pointer, or equivalent syntax, allowing for targeted validation of data within the JSON document.
+[JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) is a string syntax for identifying a value at a specified location within a JSON document.
+It serves to precisely reference specific parts of the document for retrieval or manipulation.
+A subschema is often identified using a JSON Pointer, specifying its location within the containing resource.

 ### keyword